ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 3. If you've never unpacked `sub_seq.narc` before, you should have 297 files in this folder (with the first file numbered as `0000` and last file numbered as `0296` because these files are zero-indexed).

 #### Step 4: Create and save a new Battle Subscript file
 1. The first battle subscript will handle raising Attack and Special Attack by 1 stage.
-Vanilla Platinum has a few existing [battle subscripts](https://github.com/pret/pokeplatinum/tree/main/res/battle/scripts/subscripts) that raise two different stats by 1 stage, which we can copy and modify.
+Vanilla Platinum has a few existing battle subscripts that raise two different stats by 1 stage, which we can copy and modify.
 2. Open the unpacked `sub_seq.narc` folder, make a copy of file `0152` and rename it `0297` (if you have already added files here, use the next available number).
-File `0152` is the [battle subscript that raises Attack and Speed by 1 stage](https://github.com/pret/pokeplatinum/blob/main/res/battle/scripts/subscripts/subscript_user_atk_and_speed_up_1_stage.s) (the general effect associated with the Dragon Dance).
+File `0152` is the battle subscript that specifically raises Attack and Speed by 1 stage (see more info from the Platinum Decompilation project [here](https://github.com/pret/pokeplatinum/blob/main/res/battle/scripts/subscripts/subscript_user_atk_and_speed_up_1_stage.s)).
 3. Open up the new `0297` file in any hex editor and go to offset `0x24`.
 You should see `15 00 00 00` which is part of the command that checks the Pokémon's Speed stat stage.
 Replace it with `16 00 00 00` to check Special Attack instead.
 4. Go to offset `0x8C`.
-You should see `11 00 00 00` which is the [**move effect subscript**](https://github.com/pret/pokeplatinum/blob/007a26cc66d503814447cdfed4d2fced5eec48a6/generated/battle_move_subscript_ptrs.txt#L18) that raises Speed by 1 stage.
+You should see `11 00 00 00` which is the move effect subscript that raises Speed by 1 stage.
 Replace it with `12 00 00 00` to change the effect to raise Special Attack by 1 stage.
 5. Save the `0297` file back to the unpacked `sub_seq.narc` folder.

 #### Step 5: Create and save a second new Battle Subscript file